raspberrypilearning/microbit-meteorologist/worksheet.md

 		  '11d':thunder, '13d':snow, '50d': mist}
    ```

 1. Now, within an infinite loop, you can get the current weather from the Raspberry Pi and display the correct weather icon.
-The data that is sent from the Raspberry Pi needs to be decoded though.
+The data that is sent from the Raspberry Pi needs to be **decoded**:

 	```python
 	while True: